siliconwitchery/docs/s1-module/s1-module.md

 <br>
 ![S1 Module Block Diagram](/s1-module/images/s1-block-diagram.png)

-The devices are fully supported internally, included antenna, decoupling, and clocking.
-Simply connecting a battery is enough to power and put the module into its normal operating mode.
+The devices are fully supported internally including all RF, power and decoupling circuitry.
+Simply connecting a battery powers up the module and brings it into its normal operating mode.

-To fully understand the inner workings of the module, it's recommended to study the module schematic shown in this datasheet, as well as the datasheets of each device linked above.
+It's recommended to study the [module schematics](#schematics) as well as the datasheets of each of the devices listed above to fully understand the features of the S1 Module.

 ## Pinout